-The Basics of Meat Processing
+The Basics of Meat and Poultry Processing

 State and federally inspected processing plants follow the same guidelines to ensure that meat is wholesome and safe for consumption.
 In NC, a USDA inspected facility allows the products it processes to be sold across state lines.
 If you get your meat processed in a NCDA inspected facility, you can only sell the product in NC.